peter88213/yw-cnv/README.md

 ## Features

+### Import from yw6/7 project

+Generate a "standard manuscript" formatted OpenDocument textfile from a yWriter 6/7 project.

+* The document is placed in the same folder as the yWriter project.
+* Document's filename: `<yW project name>.odt`.
+* Only "used" chapters and scenes will be imported.
+* Regular chapter headings are assigned the paragraph style _Heading 2_ .
+* Headings of chapters beginning a new section are assigned the paragraph style _Heading 1_ .
+* The first paragraph of each scene is formatted as _Text body_ , all further paragraphs as _First line indent_ .
+* Text markup: Bold and italics are supported.
+Other highlighting such as underline and strikethrough are lost.
+* yWriter's project variables and global variables are not supported.
+* Scene titles are converted to navigable comments.
+* Text passages embraced in slashes and asterisks like `/* this is a comment */` are converted to comments.

 ### Proof reading

 #### Load yWriter 6/7 chapters and scenes into an OpenDocument file with chapter and scene markers.